This is the multi-page printable view of this section. Click here to print.

 to instantiate your component - even in unit tests - as the reflective access (which takes place in the super / abstract class) will always fail.

 default arguments for your component.
-For example, if you are building a Stage, you should call Spec.stage()
+For example, if you are building a Stage, you should call SpecBuilder.stage(), which allows

 Lists and Objects